As founders know well, the venture funding landscape is vast and varied.

+Another type of venture funding is venture capital.
 Venture capital is a form of private equity financing in which wealthy individuals will contribute to a venture capital fund that will in turn invest anywhere from $100,000 to $100+ million in early-stage companies.
 A fund will often make several investments in companies expecting that many will fail, but a few will make a large sale or reach an initial public offering (IPO).

 In exchange for its funding, venture capital firms will take an ownership stake in a portfolio company as well as assume partial operating control.
 Venture capitalists look for early-stage companies that are growing extremely fast and present at least a 10x return potential.
 Venture capital firms take big risks with their investments in the hopes of high return through a portfolio company’s acquisition or IPO.

 Among the advantages of venture capital is that a company is not obligated to pay back the funding provided.
 Venture capital firms not only overlook common revenue and profit requirements that bank loans present, but also typically write bigger checks that can quickly accelerate an early-stage company’s growth.